What is rebase?¶

 remote | local | commits ------------------------ + x : latest commit | | + d | + c | + b : your commit | | +-------- a : parent of your commit | +

 When you rebase, your change, will be reapplied to a different commit (typically the latest one) and your patch will be based on the latest version.

 There are other applications for rebase (e.g. squash commits), but this is the one relevant for the TYPO3 Contribution Workflow, so this is what we mean when we talk about rebase.

 Do not let information on the Web confuse you: Usually it is assumed that someone is working on a different branch (feature branch).
-In our commit model, we always work on one branch (master) and we only create one commit for a change.
+In our commit model, we always work on one branch (main) and we only create one commit for a change.